 - Conducts annual trainings, workshops, and events for over 150 parents, professionals, and community members

-- Has over 1,100 followers on Facebook, Twitter, and Pinterest with an average of 10 new parent and professional followers each week
+- Has over 1,500 followers on social media (Facebook, Twitter, Instagram & Pinterest) with an average of 10 new parent and professional followers each week

 - Curates a robust resource library with over 300 materials translated into multiple languages

-- Operates a highly successful culturally and linguistically diverse Parent Leadership Network (PLAN) with over 25 parent mentor matches entering its fourth year
+- Operates a highly successful culturally and linguistically diverse Parent Leadership Network (PLAN), with 28 parent leaders in its fourth year who speak 8 languages

-- Runs a unique Teen Mentoring program (TEAM), with 24 participants in its first year
+- Runs a unique Teen Mentoring program (TEAM), with 32 participants in its second year

 - Hosts an annual Autism Awareness Day event for families, community members, and hospital staff